hrt/WheelChair/README.md

 credits: entirely me and whoever wrote the krunker.io game logic I've been "reversing" from

+note: This one hasn't got a menu - check out MasterP's fork for a menu https://github.com/MasterP-kr/WheelChair

 # Gold Standard WheelChair
 Christmas is early,
 Note: certain features have been removed but it should still destroy